FLAME-HPC/flame_editor/README.md

 FLAME Editor
 ============
-This repository has been migrated from svn to git.

-This branch was created in the orignal svn repository.
-It has not, therefore, been "branched" from another branch.
-This means branch merges will not function as expected as there will be no common history.
+This branch, v2, was created in the orignal svn repository.
+It appears that it was an `svn copy` of the original trunk and so there should be a common history with the git master branch.
+It is expected, therefore that futures merges etc are in theory manageable.

 LINUX
 -----